SHARE

 Rebecca Plotnick coffee in Palais Royal

-Terres de Café is a local coffee chain in Paris offering great coffee.
-Coffee shop locations are on both banks of Paris, so you will never be at a loss for one.
+Terres de CafƩ is a local coffee chain in Paris that offers great coffee.
+The coffee shop locations are on both banks of Paris, so you will never be at a loss for one.
+I find the coffee to be strong, and the shops consistently put out a great cup of coffee.

 Noir Coffee

 Noir Coffee is a relatively new local coffee spot with multiple locations in Paris.
-There is a spot on île st. Louis is right in the center of the main street.
+A location is on Ʈle st. Louis is right in the center of the main street.

 Notre Dame Paris view